amum0611/kernel/distribution/kernel/carbon-home/README.txt

       This document.

     - INSTALL.txt
-          This document will contain information on installing WSO2 Carbon
+      This document will contain information on installing WSO2 Carbon.

     - release-notes.html
-      Release information for WSO2 Carbon 3.2.0
+      Release information for this WSO2 Carbon version.

 Support
 -------